surebot/Eventline/docs/2-routes.md

 expression and it will return the cpature groups.

 ```
-import getCaptureGroups from 'microbot'
+import getRegularExpression from 'microbot'

 function MyAction(event) {

-    var textCaptureGroups = getCaptureGroups(event, 'text')
+    var regexp = getRegularExpression(event, 'text')

     // Regexr
-    console.log("The user said they were " + textCaptureGroups[0] + " old!")
+    console.log("The user said they were " + regexp[0] + " old!")

     // Xregexr
-    console.log("The user said they were " + textCaptureGroups.age + " old!")
+    console.log("The user said they were " + regexp.age + " old!")

     return event
 }